UNIVERSITY OF HOUSTON STAFF COUNCIL BYLAWS

 7.1 Committee Membership

 a.
 Eligibility.
 No elected officer of the Council shall chair a Council standing committee.
-Council standing committees will be chaired by a Staff Council member.
+Council standing committees will be chaired by one or more Staff Council member.
 Unless specified otherwise, membership in any standing Council committee is open to any University staff member, regardless of Council membership.
 Unless specified otherwise, the Council may appoint any qualified University staff member in good standing, regardless of membership in the Council, to any University-wide committee to which it has been asked to appoint representatives.
 However, preference will be given to Staff Council members.
 With regard to University-wide committees, non-Staff Council committee members will have the same committee expectations and responsibilities as Staff Council members with regard to that committee.

 7.1.b.
 Term.
 The term of Council committee membership and of the chair will coincide with the terms of the officers.
 The term of University-wide committee membership will be determined by the requirements of that particular committee.

 c.
 Voting.
 On the Staff Council Cougar First Impressions Standing Committee, both Staff Council members and non-Staff Council members will have voting privileges.
 On the other Staff Council standing committees, non-Staff Council members will not have voting privileges.
 On ad hoc committees, voting privileges will be defined by the Staff Council President who creates the committee.
 On University-wide committees, non-Staff Council members will be representing Staff Council, so will have same voting privileges as Staff Council members, as defined by the particular University-wide committee.

 7.2 Standing Committees.
 The Council shall have the following standing committees:

 d.
 Communications.
 Responsible for all external communication, including releases to university media.
 This committee will also administer the Staff Council online presence, assist with photographic and videos record of staff council events, distribute messages on the listserv, conduct the New Member Orientation, and work closely with other committees and the Staff Council program manager to distribute communications from Staff Council and the committees to the University campus community at large.